-Painting of buildings and facilities is performed on a scheduled basis, depending on time restraints and the availability of funds.
+Painting of buildings and facilities is performed on a scheduled basis dependent on time restraints and availability of funds.
 Additional painting projects are treated as reimbursable services.
-A Service Request should be submitted to the Physical Plant for such projects.
+A Service Request should be submitted to Facilities Mangement for such projects.

-Times for performing painting requests will be coordinated and scheduled by Jim Hoffman, Assistant Director of the Physical Plant, 651-962-6530.
+Times for performing painting requests will be coordinated and scheduled by Jim Hoffman, Assistant Director of Facilities Mangement, 651-962-6532.

-The Physical Plant routinely provides, by contract, pest control services for buildings on campus (i.e. Food Service Facilities).
-If pests are noticed in buildings, departments may call 651-962-6530, and the contracted exterminator will apply insecticide or traps as a Physical Plant service.
+Facilities Mangement routinely provides, by contract, pest control services for buildings on campus (i.e. Food Service Facilities).
+If pests are noticed in buildings, departments may call 651-962-6530, and the contracted exterminator will apply insecticide or traps as needed.
 Control of insects in decorative plants is the responsibility of the plant owner.

-Physical Plant personnel follow a regular schedule of routine preventive maintenance checks on doors, windows, roofs, hardware, refrigeration, air conditioning, plumbing, ventilation, electrical systems, and other equipment proprietary to campus buildings.
-Defects discovered during these inspections are repaired under the operational budget of the Physical Plant.
-Problems in these areas that are discovered by members of the University community may be reported to the Physical Plant office at 651-962-6530.
+Facilities Mangement personnel follow a regular schedule of routine preventive maintenance checks on doors, windows, roofs, hardware, refrigeration, air conditioning, plumbing, ventilation, electrical systems, and other equipment proprietary to campus buildings.
+Defects discovered during these inspections are repaired under the operational budget of Facilities Mangement.
+Problems in these areas that are discovered by members of the University community may be reported to Facilities Mangement at 651-962-6530.

 A similar service can be provided on a reimbursable basis for department equipment.
-Please call the Physical Plant office at 651-962-6530 for more information.
+Please contact Facilities Mangement for more information.

 Recycling services are provided in all University buildings.
 Recycling containers are emptied daily by Building Service Workers.
-If there is a recycling container in a building that needs emptying, please notify the BSW Custodial Manager, Steve Uhls, at 962-6536.
+If there is a recycling container in a building that needs emptying, please notify the Director of Facilities Services, Bob Guggisberg, at 962-6531.
 The cardboard desk paper recyclers are the responsibility of the office occupant(s) and should be emptied into the corridor recycling containers.

-Pick ups of unusual amounts of recycling, confidential recycling, and requests for additional recycling containers can be accomplished by submitting a Service Request to the Physical Plant.
+Pick ups of unusual amounts of recycling, confidential recycling, and requests for additional recycling containers can be accomplished by submitting a Service Request to Facilities Mangement.

-Additional information on the UST Recycling program can be found at the Recycling Home Page or by calling Bob Douglas, Coordinator of Recycling, at 962-6388.
+Additional information about UST Recycling may be found at the Recycling Home Page or by calling Bob Douglas, Coordinator of Recycling, at 962-6388.

 Refuse Collection and Disposal Services